millidavitti/nooro-api/README.md

 ### Option 3: Use the deployed version

-For an even more seamless experience, use can use the deployed API:
+For an even more seamless experience, you can use the deployed API:
 [Nooro Task API](https://nooro-api-cxa5e9bacmajc7ay.eastus-01.azurewebsites.net/v1/tasks)

 ---